 This is the sort of interaction that could easily be overlooked by a busy clinician.
 Drug interaction programs consider this a relatively low-risk combination and tell prescribers to monitor potassium levels.

 The trouble is that together these drugs can raise potassium levels so quickly that it could cause a fatal heart rhythm change.
-By the time a doctor arranges for a potassium test, the patient could already be in danger.
+By the time a doctor arranges for a potassium test, the patient could already be in danger or dead.

 When Doctors Run Red Lights and Stop Signs:

 We have likened ignoring drug interaction alerts to running red lights or not stopping at stop signs.
 The trouble is that patients are the ones at risk of an accident.

 Patients need to realize that interaction warnings are routinely overridden by both physicians and pharmacists.
 This is a well kept secret, but ask drug safety experts who know a little something about electronic prescriptions and they will readily admit that this is an enormous problem.